RobRendell/gTove/README.md

 * Define unstable_handleError() method on a top-level component to catch errors?
 * Interpolate mini movement actions from the network?
 * Tip over miniature to represent prone/dead/whatever.
+* Visible label on minis.
+Also have GM-only label?
+* Copy mini N times (default 1) that's on the tabletop.
+If no number after the name, adds one and starts incrementing.
+    Need to ensure the new name(s) is/are unique.
 * Top-down view for minis.
 * Add map should do something to try to avoid the maps occupying the same space.
 * Attach minis - when you drag one mini onto the base of another, have a circle pop out the side with "attach" or